 However, Gilead Sciences's P/E ratio is best considered in relation to those of others within the drug manufacturers-general industry or those of similar companies.

-Gilead Sciences's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.4726.
-A low ratio can be interpreted as meaning the shares offer better value, while a higher ratio can be interpreted as meaning the shares offer worse value.
+Gilead Sciences's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 0.4957.
+A PEG ratio below 1 can be interpreted as meaning the shares are not overvalued given the current rate of growth.